Menu

 Japan Logistics Systems Association

-A logistics specialist organization (corporate association) with members of various industries such as manufacturers, distribution, logistics, and information industries, as well as academic experts.
-Ministry of Transport and International Trade and Industry.
-We conduct various surveys and research related to logistics based on a network that transcends industry and business formats.
+In addition to companies in various industries such as manufacturers, distribution, logistics, and information industries, a logistics specialist organization (corporate association) with academic experts.
+Under the jurisdiction of both the Transport and International Trade and Industry Ministry.
+We are conducting various surveys and research related to logistics based on improving the environment for modernization of logistics and networks that transcend industries and business formats.

 Futaki-kai

-This refers to the loading and unloading of cargo.
+This refers to the work of loading and unloading of cargo.

 Neutral Body (N/B: Neutral Body)

-Refers to a self-monitoring body (neutral inspection organization) established to crack down on the wrongdoing of all Alliance members.
+Refers to a self-monitoring body (neutral inspection body) established to crack down on misconduct of alliance members.

 →D/O(Delivery Order)